This quick tutorial shows you how to check the CPU temperature on Ubuntu and other Linux distributions with a help of a tool called Psensor.

 If everything seems alright, proceed with the installation of Psensor by using the command below:

-Once installed, run the application by looking for it in Unity Dash.
-At first run, you should configure on what stats do you want to collect in Psensor.
+Once installed, run the application by looking for it in the Unity Dash.
+On the first run, you should configure which stats you want to collect with Psensor.

 Display temperature in the panel

 If you want to show the temperature in the top panel, go to Sensor Preferences:

 Then under the Application Indicator menu, select the component for which you want to display the temperature and then check the Display sensor in the label option.